Statistics-Netherlands/ewaste/README.md

 The program can be run from the command line (Windows: cmd.exe, aka 'DOS box').

 To run the calculations for all countries, go to the folder of the scrips.
 Do this by using the CD command.
 For instance 'cd /d F:\Vincent\Mijn documenten\ewaste-master\scripts'.
-Then type the following text in the command editor `Rscript main.R`
+Then type the following text in the command editor:
+`Rscript main.R`

 Alternatively the above two commands could be performed at once with the command 'Rscript %EWASTE_SCRIPT_PATH%\main.R'